It’s now the second day of looking into a suspicious fire that broke out early Friday morning in Aldershot.

 Investigators are working hard to determine what caused an explosion and fire that leveled a Burlington home Friday morning (Danielle de Graauw/CHCH News).

-Galbraith lives near where the house used to stand.
-He expressed concern about this happening in his neighborhood.
+Galbraith lives close to where the home used to stand.
+He expressed concern seeing such an event happen in his neighborhood.

 “My wife was woken up just before 3 a. m. from the blast.
 She thought it was thunder,” said Galbraith.